Things to Consider Regarding Your Swimming Pool Liability

 Build a Fence.
 In most townships and counties, private swimming pools require a fence.
 If your township or county does not require, your pool should be enclosed with a fence, especially one that is difficult for children or others to climb.

 A fence is necessary to reduce the risk of injury or accidental drowning.
-Your fence should also include:
+To protect your swimming pool liability your fence should also include:

 Gates that automatically shut.
 A spring-loaded gate will close on its own, so you don’t have to worry about someone accidentally leaving it open allowing a small child to wander unattended into the pool area.